Margarita Mamun: 2016 Rio de Janeiro Olympics

 On 19 August, Mamun competed at the preliminary session where she earned the top score in the qualifications.
 On 20 August, at the rhythmic gymnastics individual all-around final, Mamun was trailing Kudryavsteva after the second rotation; but in the third rotation in clubs; at the last seconds of Kudryavtseva's routine, Kudryavsteva failed to catch one of her clubs and had to scramble to get her hand on it before the music ended.
 Mamun kept her composure and rallied in her clubs and with her ribbon routine sealed her the Olympic gold medal scoring a total of 76.483 points edging out World Champion Yana Kudryavtseva who won the silver medal.
 Mamun was the only gymnast in the final to have scores over 19 points (out of 20) on all four apparatus.

 Retirement

 On 4 November 2017, Irina Viner officially announced to the Russian press that Mamun has completed her competitive career in rhythmic gymnastics.

 Post-Olympics career

-Mamun was the protagonist of Marta Prus' 2017 documentary film Over the Limit.
+Mamun was the protagonist of Polish director, Marta Prus' 2017 documentary film Over the Limit, which detailed her preparation for the 2016 Olympics in Rio, as well as Mamun's relationship with her father, who was diagnosed with terminal cancer.
+The film was screened internationally and later made available for streaming platforms after its release.

+In 2024, she was the subject of a 90-minute YouTube video by Russian vlogger, Vitya Kravchenko.
+In the film, Mamun discussed the verbal abuse that she faced from coaches during her gymnastics career.
+She also revealed that a deceased and unnamed male coach sexually harassed her from aged 9 to 13; the abuse stopped when she found a new coach.
+She revealed that she cannot be alone with male doctors due to psychological trauma.
+Mamun, who did not tell her parents about the sexual harassment due to her a strict South Asian upbringing, stated that she believes children should be taught sex education in Russian schools, in order to recognise signs of sexual abuse.